 - Not providing complete information on your claim, both initially or after you are already collecting benefits.

 - The stated reason why you are unemployed.
 If your unemployment is through no fault of your own, then you should not encounter any problems.
-But if you were quit or were terminated for misconduct, among other reasons, then your claim will need further scrutiny.
+But if you quit or were terminated for misconduct, among other reasons, then your claim will need further scrutiny.

 - Did you receive any vacation, severance, bonus or other income for the week you are claiming benefits?
 If so, this will have an impact on the amount you will be eligible to receive.